-The Charlies Tisdale Award will be an annual award presented by Harlem World Magazine (HW) to honor outstanding leaders, legends and trailblazers in Harlem.
+The Charles Tisdale Award is an annual award presented by Harlem World Magazine (HW) to honor outstanding leaders, legends and trailblazers committed to the best of the community of Harlem.
 The award is voted on by the award Harlem World Advisory board members, the founder and readers.

 Charles Tisdale, was born in rural Athens, Alabama on November 7, 1926, he was one of a family of seventeen children.
 His father, William Jefferson Lincoln Tisdale Sr., worked the land until the farm was lost in the Great Depression of the 1930s; thereafter he supported his family through day jobs and yard work.
 Charles Tisdale remembered his father as a poet and songwriter, an intellectual who read three newspapers every day.
 Tisdale’s mother Winnie Tisdale was “a stern and courageous woman”, who insisted that her children stand up for their rights.
 She was a fierce defender of the family who “would shoot in a minute” and ask questions later.
 In her last letter to Charles Tisdale, she said, “Please send me a new pistol as mine is rusty”.